-The school district utilizes the Skylert system which is an automated notification system.
+The school district utilizes the Skylert phone call and email system which is an automated notification system.
 The Skylert system will call pre-designated phone numbers when closings or delays occur.
 Please ensure current phone numbers are registered with the school district.